What are LRGs?

 For an LRG to be an international standard, it must be accessioned by the collaborating groups.
 If you would like to request an LRG, please contact email@example.com.

-Although funding for GEN2PHEN ends in December 2012, it's only the initial development of the LRG concept that is supported by GEN2PHEN.
-EBI and NCBI are fully committed to maintaining the LRG sequence record format beyond 2012.
+Although funding for GEN2PHEN ended in June 2013, EMBL-EBI and NCBI are fully committed to maintaining the LRG project.